owenthomas17/tools/README.md

 ## Example usage
-By default the script reads a file called `websites`, it performs a curl against each website, records the time and formats/prints the results to stdout.
+By default the script reads a file called `websites`, it performs a curl against each website, records the time it took to complete a TCP 3 way handshake and formats/prints the results to stdout.

 Overrides
 - You can override the file name by passing the name/path as `$1` the default is `websites`